JB Brown Criminal Trial Practice Logo

 Unlawful Search and Seizure

-We confirm that all evidence is legal and that your constitutional rights were not violated.
+We confirm that all evidence was lawfully obtained and that your constitutional rights were not violated.
+Evidence obtained through unlawful searches can be suppressed — often collapsing the prosecution's case entirely.

 Why Experience Matters in Sex Crime Defense